AppGyver/konterraform/README.md

 * `helpers/` has scripts that tie together various pieces in ..
 * .. `bin/` where sensible defaults are set for Terraform commands

-Note: Weave network `10.81.0.0/16` can not be changed, so don't use that for your VPC.

 Features:

 * Has sensible defaults